 G-Star is continuously working towards increased transparency and visibility over the whole supply chain.
-The sustainability scope will be expanded in 2022 to include also Tier 2 trims suppliers.
-G-Star has the objective of mapping out its apparel supply chain further to include Tier 3 in 2025.
+The sustainability scope will be expanded in 2022 to also include Tier 2 and trim suppliers.
+G-Star has the objective of mapping out its apparel supply chain further to include Tier 3 in 2025, and continuously working towards transparency of Tier 4.

-5 SUPPLY CHAIN MONITORING TOOLS
+SUPPLY CHAIN MONITORING TOOLS